 As it stands today, people come to understand child sexual abuse by direct contact.
 When it affects your life, you are forced to learn about it.
 One troubling aspect is that when we think we know a person we can, and do, decline this learning.
 That denial leaves thousands, perhaps hundreds of thousands, of children at risk a year.
 Some of us break free of that blinding adoration and learn the lessons.
 Some of us will dig deep and find the willingness to see the truth for what it is, many others do not.

 Anna Salter, one of my favorite authors on the subject of child sexual crimes, talks about starting her first psychotherapy office in a small town in her book ‘Predators, Pedophiles, Rapists & other sex offenders’.
 In it she says “…it seemed two out of every three children I saw in the small mental health center where I worked were sexually or physically abused or both.
 That struck me as very odd indeed.
 At the time, official estimates suggest incest affected one in a million.
 My small New England town had 15,000 people in it, yet it had a stunning number of incest cases, not to mention out-of-home abuse, rape, physical abuse, neglect and domestic violence…Over time I developed the fantasy that my small town in New England was similar to the square mile in Mexico where all the monarch butterflies go.
 It must be, I thought, the center of violence in the known universe.”
-Mrs. Salter goes on to teach us, her fantasy was significantly nicer that the facts of reality across the United States of America, and no doubt the world.
+Mrs. Salter goes on to teach us, her fantasy was significantly nicer than the reality across the United States of America, and no doubt the world.

 Child sexual abuse thrives upon a network of deceit, but we are not taught this.
 Judges, prosecutors, social workers, non-offending parents, teachers and others, who make rulings and important judgments about the lives of small children are not taught the characteristics, habits and tactics of child sexual molesters and rapists.
-What is most frustrating, is that what blocks this education from happening is the one thing that is intend to ensure a child’s safety to begin with – morality.
+What is most frustrating, is that what blocks this education from happening is the one thing that is intended to ensure a child’s safety to begin with; morality.
 A host of things prevent mass education about child sexual abuse, beginning with our judgments about sex and sexuality.
 We go to church to be guided in our morality and yet there are studies that prove child sexual abusers are four times more likely to be church goers over non-offenders.
 Why?
-What we have learned from the sexually deviant themselves, is that parents are far more likely to trust a person they meet in church
+What we have learned from the sexually deviant themselves, is that parents are far more likely to trust a person they meet in church.

 How many single mothers are going to church right now, in hopes of meeting a ‘good’ guy?
-How many churches are leaving pamphlets about sex offender in their lobbies, or talking about signs of a sexual predator on their pulpits?
+How many churches are leaving pamphlets about sex offenders in their lobbies, or talking about signs of a sexual predator on their pulpits?
 How many churches offer “body awareness and safety classes” to children as young as 2?
 I ask because, this is what we can do.
 This, and many more opportunities to educate the general public are available right now.